priyanka-111-droid/100daysofcode/Day016/exercises/python_packages/README.md

-# Adding Python Packages and using Pypi
+# Adding Python Packages and using PypI

 We will use codes written by other developers using packages.By integrating packages,we can practice creating objects and working with attributes and methods.